FreeCAD/FreeCAD-documentation/wiki/Path_ToolBitLibraryOpen.md

     *Double click first column to edit toolbit number*

 C. Double clicking anywhere else in the row will open the toolbit editing panel.
-From here you can edit other properties of the toolbit
+From here you can edit other properties of the toolbit.

 :   ![](images/Editingpanel.png )